Toyota Carina Stories

 Road testing the Toyota Carina 1600ST

-The Toyota Carina (advertised featuring the character, “Karina”), first unveiled to the public at the Tokyo Motor Show in the fall of 1970 and released on December 1st, is a five-seat semi-fastback sedan with exterior dimensions closer to that of the Corona 1500/1700 than the Corolla.
-It is powered by three engines: the same 1407cc 86p OHV with crossflow head that powers the Corolla 1400, a 1588cc 100ps engine with enlarged bore, and a 105ps twin-carburetor version.
+The Toyota Carina, first unveiled to the public at the Tokyo Motor Show in the fall of 1970 and released on December 1st, is a five-seat semi-fastback sedan with exterior dimensions closer to those of the Corona 1500/1700 than the Corolla.
+It is powered by three engines: the same 1407cc 86ps OHV with crossflow head that powers the Corolla 1400, a 1588cc, 100ps unit with enlarged bore, and a 105ps twin-carburetor version.
 A wide variety of transmissions is available, including a 3-speed column shift, 4-speed floor shift, and even a 5-speed option on the 1600cc model, a major attraction of the Carina.
 The suspension is different from any previous model.
-While the front suspension is a conventional MacPherson strut, the rear suspension is essentially the same as the Crown, a rigid axle susepnded with a four-link and Panhard rod system and supported by coil springs.
+While the front suspension uses conventional MacPherson struts, the rear suspension is essentially the same as the Crown, a rigid axle suspended with a four-link and Panhard rod system and supported by coil springs.
 The body is available in two-door and four-door versions, with prices ranging from 509,000 yen for the 1400 Standard with 3-speed column shift, to 720,000 yen for the 1600ST four-door with twin carburetors and 5-speed.

 Toyota Carina 1600GT (1971)